 The result is young people who have experience apply STEM concepts to develop solutions to community problems.
 They then use that knowledge as they starting point for a civic action project.
 Our strategy is to focus on three levers of change:

 In 2017, Earth Force surveyed a broad range of education agencies and found that though are all interested in project-based education, few schools have been successful in implementing that model.
-To fill this need Earth Force has developed a school support program that includes educator professional development, capacity building for schools, and implementation planning at the school district level to support school systems as they incorporate civic-based action projects into their STEM education programs.
+To fill this need Earth Force has developed a world class educator professional development program that builds the skills and knowledge educators need to incorporate civic-based action projects into their STEM education programs.

 There are thousands of organizations using some form of environmental education in the across the country.
 Those organizations are reaching millions of young people each year.
 Earth Force is helping organizations incorporate civics into their existing programming via an annual train-the-trainer event.

 Each year thousands of young people are taking action to improve the environment.
 Earth Force is committed to increasing awareness of the positive environmental impact of projects driven by young people.
 To promote the achievements of young people Earth Force is the host for the Chesapeake Bay Caring for our Watersheds contest and the Colorado based Rocky Mountain Environmental Challenge.

 Theory of Change